 If you like art, you're in luck.
 Laguna Beach is home to a number of art galleries and hosts some of the best known art events in the country.
 The Laguna Festival of Arts and Sawdust Art Festival happen every year and the Pageant of the Masters is a unique event where famous paintings are recreated in real life by meticulous designers and actors.

-4. Spend the day in Disneyland Park in Anaheim
+4. Disneyland Park

 1 hour 40 minutes from San Diego (95 miles)